sinnbeck/laravel-dom-assertions/README.md

 ## Rector

-This package ships with [Rector](https://getrector.com/) rules that help your team keep test assertions consistent and up to date as the package evolves.
+This package includes [Rector](https://getrector.com/) rules to help keep test assertions consistent and up to date as the package evolves.

 | Rule | Description |
 |------|-------------|